Darrin Paulo

 Darrin Paulo (born March 5, 1997) is an American professional football offensive lineman for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 He played college football at Utah.

 Early life

 Darrin Paulo was born on March 5, 1997, in Sacramento, California.
-He attended Grant Union High School in Sacramento.
+He attended and played high school football at Grant Union High School in Sacramento.
 He earned MaxPreps second-team all-state honors as a senior in 2014 after helping the team to a 14–1 record.
 Paulo was rated a three-star recruit by both Rivals.com and Scout.com, and the No. 62 offensive tackle in the country by Rivals.
 He also participated in track at Grant Union, placing second in the state in the discus throw (184'2) at the 2014 CIF state championship.

 College career

 Paulo played college football for the Utah Utes of the University of Utah from 2016 to 2019.
 He redshirted the 2015 season.
 He played in all 13 games on special teams in 2016, and one snap on offense.
 He earned honorable mention Pac-12 All-Academic honors for the 2016 season.
 Paulo started all 13 games at right tackle in 2017, garnering second-team Pac-12 All-Academic recognition.
 He started 13 games at right tackle for the second straight year in 2018 while also missing one game due to injury.
 He was named honorable mention Pac-12 All-Academic for the second time.
 Paulo started all 14 games at left tackle as a senior in 2018, earning first-team All-Pac-12 honors.
 He majored in economics and sociology at Utah.
 He was invited to the East–West Shrine Bowl after his senior year.